 Many in Cambodia have poor access to health services and safe water and sanitation, which has a great effect on health.
-Life expectancy is 62 years (63 for women and 61 for men) and the infant mortality rate stands at 43 per 1,000 live births.
+Life expectancy is 64 years (66 for women and 62 for men) and the infant mortality rate is 51 per 1,000 live births.
 Communicable diseases, including acute respiratory infection and tuberculosis, affect large numbers of people.
 About 1% of the population live with HIV/AIDS.
-About 40% of Cambodian children are moderately to severely stunted because of chronic malnutrition.
-Injuries from landmines place increased demands on the limited health facilities.
+About 29% of Cambodian children are moderately to severely stunted because of chronic malnutrition.
+Explosive remnants of war continue to injure people and stretch the limited health facilities.

 Religion and beliefs

 Theravada Buddhism is a significant influence in Cambodian life and was reinstituted in 1989 as the state religion.
-Small Muslim and Christian communities also exist.
+Small communities of Muslim and Christians also exist.
 Astrology is widely observed.